-Teach For America has been placing corps members in Houston since 1991, and our alumni are leading some of the most innovative education initiatives in the country─right here in Houston.
+We've been in Houston since 1991, and our network is leading some of the most innovative education initiatives in the country.

-For more than 20 years, Teach For America has been a pacesetter for education reform in the city of Houston.
+For the last thirty years, Teach For America has been a pacesetter for education reform in the city of Houston.
 The same entrepreneurial spirit that made Houston the world's energy capital has propelled efforts in education and we've been a big part of it.
-Thousands of corps members have taught in Houston’s lowest-income schools, reaching nearly 200,000 students collectively and becoming some of our city's most prominent education leaders.
+Thousands of corps members have taught in Houston’s lowest-income schools, reaching nearly 200,000 students collectively and becoming some of the city's most prominent education leaders.
 Together we are building a coalition of teachers and community leaders that will continue to transform the educational landscape.